One Day in Venice: A Complete Travel Guide to Explore the Best of the City

-If you have limited time to spend in Venice then this guide is perfect for you.
-This is a list of things I got to do in less than a day.
-I also didn’t spend much money in Venice and this was one of my cheapest trips in Europe.
-Venice is my favourite city in Europe and I hope you fall in love with the city too.
-Here’s my guide to Venice if you only have a few hours to spend in this exquisite place.
+If you’re short on time in Venice, this guide is perfect for you.
+It’s a list of things I managed to do in less than a day, and I kept my budget low—making it one of my cheapest European trips.
+Venice is my absolute favorite city in Europe, and I hope this guide helps you fall in love with it too.
+Whether you have just a few hours or a day, here’s my Venice itinerary for a memorable and budget-friendly experience.

 022.JPG